orchestral/toolkit-docs/testbench/the-basic.md

 }
 ```

-You may also enable auto discovery for all vendor packages using the following:
+You may also enable auto-discovery for all vendor packages using the following:

 ```php{8-11}
 class TestCase extends \Orchestra\Testbench\TestCase